shdw9/Blitzcrank-Discord-Bot/README.md

 # Instructions

+- Install the required libraries, one of them is https://github.com/meraki-analytics/role-identification
 - Edit the first few lines to put in the list of summoners and your Riot API key.
 - Edit the last line to add in your Discord Bot token
 - Run the .py